matthewwall/weewx-interceptor/readme.txt

 #!/bin/sh
 # option 4: redirect traffic using iptables firewall rules
 # driver is running in weewx on the router listening on port PPPP
-ebtables -t broute -A BROUTING -p IPv4 --ip-protocol 6 --ip-destination-port 80 -j redirect --redirect-target ACCEPT iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port PPPP
+iptables -t broute -A BROUTING -p IPv4 --ip-protocol 6 --ip-destination-port 80 -j redirect --redirect-target ACCEPT iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j REDIRECT --to-port PPPP

 #!/bin/sh
 # option 4: capture using tcpdump via a secure connection to the router
 ssh Z.Z.Z.Z "tcpdump -i vr1 src X.X.X.X and port 80" | nc localhost PPPP

+#!/bin/sh
+# option 5: capture using ngrep, filter with sed, forward with curl
+ngrep -l -q -d eth0 'xxxxxxxxxxxx' | sed -e 's/T.*//;/^\s*$/d' | curl -s -d @- http://localhost:9999 > /dev/null

 Here are configurations that use packet capture:

-a) Tap-on-Router

-Capture traffic on the network's edge router.
-This can be done with a script that captures traffic from the internet bridge and sends it to the driver.

-b) Firewall-on-Router
+a) Firewall-on-Router

 Use firewall rules to redirect traffic from the internet bridge to the driver.

-c) Bridge
+b) Bridge

 Configure a computer or other device with two network interfaces to physically bridge between the internet bridge and the regular network.
 Plug the internet bridge into one port, and connect the other port into the local network.
 The bridge captures traffic and sends it to the driver.

+c) Tap-on-Router

+Capture traffic on the network's edge router.
+This can be done with a script that captures traffic from the internet bridge and sends it to the driver.

 d) Tap-on-Hub